fossabot/proteic/README.md

 `node websocket-server.js`

+## Examples

+See a full list of examples on: [http://proteus-h2020.github.io/proteus-charts/](http://proteus-h2020.github.io/proteus-charts/)
 ## Testing on a local environment
 If you are running tests on your local machine, yo need to do the following: